TylerTafoya/book/src/apps/together/mockup/data.md

   </li>
 </ul>
 <h1 id="revision">Revision</h1>
-<p>In order to accomplish this redesign, active users will appear within a side-nav.
-The song queue and current song playing will display on the main page, and the queue will be within a side tabbing div. </p>
+<p>In order to accomplish this redesign, active users will appear materialize card-reveal.
+The song queue and current song playing will display on the main page, and the queue will be within a similar div. </p>

   </div>
   <script src="https://cdnjs.cloudflare.com/ajax/libs/highlight.js/8.9.1/highlight.min.js"></script>